-Nike’s Tech Ambitions on Full Display in Its Pick of ex-EBay CEO
+Nike’s tech ambitions on full display in its pick of ex-eBay CEO to replace Mark Parker

-(Bloomberg) — After turning e-commerce and apps into a centerpiece of its operations, Nike Inc. is taking the next logical step: hiring a tech CEO.
+After turning e-commerce and apps into a centerpiece of its operations, Nike is taking the next logical step: hiring a tech CEO.

-The athletic brand tapped former EBay Inc. head John Donahoe to replace Chief Executive Officer Mark Parker next year in the biggest sign yet that Nike wants to be seen as a technology business.
+The athletic brand tapped former eBay head John Donahoe to replace Chief Executive Officer Mark Parker next year in the biggest sign yet that Nike wants to be seen as a technology business.
 Like Starbucks Corp., which hired a Silicon Valley veteran as CEO in recent years, Nike is joining a parade of retail companies remaking their image.

 “Everything is going digital,” Bloomberg Intelligence analyst Poonam Goyal said on Bloomberg Television.
 “He has a lot of technology experience, which for retail today is key.”